Scared to Death (2024 film)

 Scared to Death is a 2024 American comedy horror film written and directed by Paul Boyd.
 It stars Lin Shaye, Bill Moseley, Olivier Paris, Victoria Konefal, B.J.
 Minor, Jade Chynoweth, Rae Dawn Chong, Lucinda Jenney, and Kurt Deimer.
-It premiered at Popcorn Frights Film Festival on August 11, 2024.
+It premiered at Popcorn Frights Film Festival on August 11, 2024, and was released in limited theaters in the United States on March 13, 2026.

 Premise

 Jasper is a production assistant who is eager to advance as a director in Hollywood, proposes to his boss that the crew and actors of their upcoming horror film should experience a real séance.
 They choose a 70 year-old abandoned children's shelter for research.
-As the séance starts, Jasper and the crew become trapped in the shelter and haunted by the murdered orphans who were found "scared to death" in 1942.
+As the séance starts, Jasper and the crew become trapped in the shelter and haunted by the murdered orphans who were found "scared to death" in 1954.